 Trademarks and registered trademarks are the property of NetComm Wireless Limited or Vodafone Group or their respective owners.
 Specifications are subject to change without notice.
 Images shown may vary slightly from the actual product.

 Note - This document is subject to change without notice.

 Contents

 Introduction 4

+Site-to-site VPN .4

+Remote Access VPN .4

 PPTP Overview 5

 Configuring the PPTP Client 6

-Verifying the PPTP Connection Status 9
+Verifying the PPTP Connection Status 0

-PPTP Configuration Example 10
+PPTP Configuration Example 1